 - Discarded electronics such as phones and computers

-- Through hacking and related computer crimes
+- Through hacking and computer-related crimes

-- Through phishing, for instance, when a fraudster sends an email that requires your personal identifying information before you can access certain promised benefits.
+- Through phishing, for instance, when a fraudster sends an email that requires your personal identifying information before you can access certain promised benefits

 The use of that information once collected leads to different types of identity theft.
 Identity theft can also be in different forms, such as:

-- Criminal identity theft occurs when an offender gives another person's personal identifying information to avoid criminal liability.
+- Criminal Identity Theft: Criminal identity theft occurs when an offender gives another person's personal identifying information to avoid criminal liability.
 These cases are not as common as financial identity theft but are no less damaging.
 The victim usually learns that identity theft has occurred when they receive negative employment actions or are summoned to appear in court for an offense they did not commit.
 Criminal identity theft, especially where you face charges for a crime, requires a criminal attorney to prove your innocence.

-- Financial identity theft is the most common form of crime that encompasses all offenses where the offender uses the identifying information of the victim to gain a financial advantage.
+- Financial Identity Theft: Financial identity theft is the most common form of crime that encompasses all offenses where the offender uses the identifying information of the victim to gain a financial advantage.
 Financial identity theft leads to billions in losses every year for organizations, individuals, and governments.
 Most financial identity theft instances are discovered when the victim receives charges or calls from debt collectors for debts they did not incur.

-- Identity cloning is a form of identity theft where the offender assumes another person's identity to conceal their own.
-This can happen among people who want to disappear from the grid, immigration fraud, or people who want to avoid their financial obligations.
+- Identity Cloning: Identity cloning is a form of identity theft where the offender assumes another person's identity to conceal their own.
+This can happen among people who want to disappear from the grid, commit immigration fraud, or people who want to avoid their financial obligations.
 Identity cloning can also happen as part of organized crime when the offenders do not want the crime traced to them.

-California Penal Code 530.5 defines identity theft as the offense of taking another person’s identifying information and providing it for use or using it unlawfully or fraudulently.
+California Penal Code Section 530.5 defines identity theft as the offense of taking another person’s identifying information and providing it for use or using it unlawfully or fraudulently.

 The offense can occur in one of the following instances: